The Strangers: Chapter 1: Plot

-In 2017, in the small town of Venus, Oregon, a businessman named Jeff Morell is ambushed in the woods by three masked assailants—Scarecrow, Dollface, and Pin-Up Girl.
+In 2017, in the small town of Venus, Oregon, a businessman named Jeff Morell is ambushed in the woods by three masked perpetrators—Scarecrow, Dollface, and Pin-Up Girl.
 Scarecrow ultimately kills Jeff with an axe.

 Some time later, Maya and her boyfriend Ryan are driving across the country to Portland, where she is due for a job interview, while celebrating their five-year anniversary.
 En route, they stop to eat at Carol's Diner in Venus, where they encounter a few hostile locals.
 While at the diner, the couple notices a missing persons poster for Jeff.
 When their car refuses to start, the town's mechanic, Rudy, agrees to fix it by the next morning.
 Shelly, a friendly waitress at the diner, drives the couple to a secluded Airbnb cabin in the woods for them to stay the night.

 That night, as Maya and Ryan settle into the cabin, a mysterious young woman (Pin-Up Girl) knocks on the front door, asking if "Tamara is home"; the couple dismisses her.
 Realizing he left his inhaler behind in the car, Ryan goes back into town using a motorcycle from the Airbnb to retrieve it.
 While alone in the house, Maya is unnerved when, once again, Pin-Up Girl comes to the door asking for Tamara.

 In an attempt to relax, Maya decides to take a shower.
 While she showers, Scarecrow silently watches her.
 When the power goes out, Maya attempts to find a fuse box, but encounters Dollface and hides in an upstairs closet in fear.
 Ryan returns, dismissing the incident as a hallucination, as Maya had smoked marijuana earlier.
 Outside, they find Pin-Up Girl watching them from a distance; Ryan chases her off.